Skip to main content

 Availability Through GSAS

-GSAS Micro Systems provides the PEL-5000G and PEL-5000C in India as the authorized GW Instek partner.
+GSAS Micro Systems provides the PEL-5000G and PEL-5000C in India as an authorized GW Instek partner.
 Services include load sizing for your specific DUT, parallel array rack configuration, SCPI automation integration, and demo units from offices in Bengaluru, Hyderabad, Chennai, Pune, Mumbai, and Delhi NCR.

 Interested in GW Instek tools?